 As soon as that boats tied up and wash down is complete, you can bet that everyone who is not on watch will head to the bar together.
 Never mind they have been at sea or on charter and in each other’s faces for weeks on end.
 The start of the night will always happen with a solid group.

 Inadvertantley, everyone splits up eventually.
-Often the couples will branch off (fine) and the boys sperate into their own smaller wolf packs, ready to hit up local girls or someone they swiped right on earlier that day.
-The girls tend to stay in bigger groups.
+Often the couples will branch off (fine) and the boys seperate into their own smaller wolf packs, ready to hit up local girls or someone they swiped right on earlier that day.
+Most of the girls tend to stay in bigger groups.
 Safety in numbers, right?

 All they talk about is boats